Tezumie/T5.js/readMe.md

 ## Overview

 T5.js is a lightweight and simplified 2D graphics library designed for drawing on the canvas.
-Inspired by p5.js, T5.js uses similar function names for ease of use and familiarity.
+Inspired by p5.js, T5.js uses similar function names for ease of use and familiarity, along with some new functions.
 It focuses on providing an intuitive API for creating and manipulating 2D graphics with minimal setup and overhead.

 In addition to T5.js, I'm also a developer on [Q5.js](https://github.com/quinton-ashley/q5.js), a more fully-fledged library that brings some of the unique functionalities from T5.js, such as dimension-agnostic mode, and all of the 2d canvas functionalities of p5, into a more comprehensive package.
 Q5.js serves as a robust alternative for those looking for a lightweight yet powerful replacement for p5.js.